-TB remains one of the top 10 causes of death worldwide.
+TB is one of the top 10 causes of death worldwide.
 Millions of people continue to fall sick from TB each year.
-In 2018 10 million people around the world fell ill with TB and 1.5 million tragically died due to it.
+In 2018, 10 million people around the world fell ill with TB and 1.5 million tragically died due to it.

 In Somalia, one of the world’s most poverty-stricken nations, only 42% of estimated cases of TB are detected.
 This leaves a huge number of TB cases in the community undetected and untreated, hence enabling further transmissions.
 While antibiotics typically treat TB, studies have shown that the prevalence of drug-resistant TB has increased in Somalia.